 It became a religious art

 In Christian churches in the 4th and 5th centuries, some of the oldest examples of the stained-glass effect can be seen.
-However, stained glass windows originated around the 7th century in Britain and in the 8th century in Asia.
+However, stain glass windows originated around the 7th century in Britain and in the 8th century in Asia.

 Islamic traditions of glass

-The modern world of coloured glass
+The modern world of colour glass